nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Clearing all tags of a client

 You can use the ***edit*** command to clear all tags of a client by supplying an empty tag parameter!
-For example, if you wish to clear the tags of a client at index 4, you can use `edit 4 t/`.
+For example, if you wish to clear the tags of a client at index 4, use `edit 4 t/`.

 #### Editing a single field

-We understand the edit command can be a little tedious to use if you only want to edit a single field of a client profile.
+We understand the ***edit*** command can be a little tedious to use if you only want to edit a single field of a client profile.
 Hence, we have provided a shortcut for you to edit a single field of a client profile.
 This command is special because its command word is the same as the field you want to edit.

 **Format**
 ```text